apache/mynewt-site/docs/os/get_started/project_create.md

 You have already built your first basic project.
 You can ask Newt to execute the unit tests in a package.
 For example, to test the `libs/os` package in the `apache-mynewt-core` repo, call newt as shown below.

 ```
-$ newt test @apache-mynewt-core/libs/os
+$ newt test @apache-mynewt-core/sys/config
-Testing package @apache-mynewt-core/libs/os
+Testing package @apache-mynewt-core/sys/config/test-fcb
-Compiling hal_bsp.c
+Compiling bootutil_misc.c
-Compiling os_bsp.c
+Compiling image_ec.c
-Compiling sbrk.c
+Compiling image_rsa.c
-Archiving native.a
-Compiling flash_map.c
+Compiling image_validate.c
 <snip>
 ```

-**NOTE:** If you've installed the latest gcc using homebrew on your Mac, you should downgrade to gcc-5 in order to use MyNewt.
+**NOTE:** If you've installed the latest gcc using homebrew on your Mac, you will likely be running gcc-6.
+Make sure you have adjusted the compiler.yml configuration to reflect that as noted in [Native Install Option](native_tools.md).
+You can choose to downgrade to gcc-5 in order to use the default gcc compiler configuration for MyNewt.

 ```
 $ brew uninstall gcc-6